-Course/Subject: Grade: Unit 3: Suggested Timeline: Grade 3 Visual Art 3 Art History and Cultural 1x/cycle, 30 cycles/year Contexts
+Course/Subject: Grade: Unit 3: Suggested Timeline: Grade 5 Visual Art 5 Art History and Cultural 1x/cycle, 30 cycles/year Contexts

-Grade Level Summary Artists across the globe have been making art for thousands of years.
-This art can be used to tell us about the rich histories of people groups and cultures.
-Understanding the art history of various peoples is an important part of an art education, as it influences our own artmaking and assists in the forming of global citizens.
+Grade Level Summary Throughout history, artists across the globe have been making art.
+This art has become an important scientific tool, and be used to tell us about the rich histories of people groups and cultures.
+A continuing exploration and understanding of the art history of various peoples is an important part of an art education, as it influences our own artmaking and assists in the forming of global citizens.
 Grade Level Units Unit 1 - Elements and Principles of Art Unit 2 - Various Mediums and Procedures Unit 3 - Art History and Cultural Contexts Unit 4 - Craftsmanship